Last update: 2/27/2022

 After two months…

-Two months had passed, and versions 2.0 were developed for each subsystem.
+Two months had passed, and version 2.0 was developed for each subsystem.
 However, we didn’t want to test all changes at once.
 We decided to start with Transmission.
 Thus we created a new commit in Car, 1.1, which had version 2.0 of Transmission and no changes in other subsystems.

 After successfully testing Car with version 2.0 of Transmission, we created commit 1.2 in Car, with version 2.0 of Motor, and tested it.
 And lastly, we created and tested commit 2.0 of Car, with all subsystems at version 2.0.